-An electromagnetic site survey should be considered to assess the electromagnetic environment due to fixed RF transmitters.
 Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcasts, and TV broadcasts, cannot be predicted theoretically with accuracy.
+To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
 If the measured field strength in the location where the PHT-65LHS is used exceeds the applicable RF compliance level above, the PHT-65LHS should be observed to verify normal operation.
-If abnormal performance is observed, additional measures may be necessary, such as reorienting or relocating the PHT-65LHS.
+If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the PHT-65LHS.